Maths Curriculum

 Intent

-At Westwood Farm Schools, we follow the National Curriculum for Mathematics.
-We believe it is an essential life skill and our wish is that all children enjoy maths and become confident mathematicians who thrive on challenge.
+At Westwood Farm Schools, we believe maths is an essential life skill and our wish is that all children enjoy maths and become confident mathematicians who thrive on challenge.

 In doing this, we deepen children’s knowledge and understanding of mathematics.
 Our teaching and learning strategies are underpinned by the concrete pictorial and abstract teaching approach.